danomatika/PdParty/doc/guide/PdParty_User_Guide.md

     - **Open in...**

-      PdParty registers Pd patch *.pd files and Zip archives (*.zip, *.rjz, *.pdz) with iOS as supported types.
+      PdParty registers Pd patch \*.pd files and Zip archives (\*.zip, \*.rjz, \*.pdz) with iOS as supported types.
 This allows for each of these file types to be opened in PdParty from another application ie. Mail, DropBox, etc. When choosing "Open in..." via the Share button, the file(s) will be copied into the main PdParty Documents folder.
 Zip archives can then be unpacked by clicking on them in the Patch Browser.

+### Audio I/O

+The audio device PdParty uses for input & output is the current device used by the system.
+If the device changes (something was plugged-in), PdParty will switch to this new device.
+There is currently no method for manually selecting audio routing.

+Input & output are stereo (2 channel) by default.
+As of version 1.2.0, PdParty will attempt to use the maximum number of input or output channels supported by the current device, depending whichever is greater.
+As with desktop Pure Data, any extra input or output channels beyond those used by the current device are ignored.
+Note that the [soundinput] and [soundoutput] abstractions are stereo only, so you will need to roll your own i/o using [adc\~] & [dac\~] objects.

 ### Scenes

 PdParty also supports running "scenes" which are basically folders with a specific layout that are treated as a single entity for encapsulation and have certain event attributes:

 * RjDj scenes:
-  * a folder that ends in *.rj that contains a _main.pd patch
+  * a folder that ends in \*.rj that contains a _main.pd patch
   * locked to portrait on iPhone
   * an optional background image named "image.jpg" which must have a square aspect ratio and a min size of 320x320
   * an optional browser icon named "thumb.jpg" and a min size of 55x55, will fall back to "image.jpg" if not found